Harvest Portfolios Group

 By Harvest ETFs

-Mark these words: market volatility can come from many directions, but it shouldn’t be something that scares you.
-There are ways for investors to better prepare for market volatility.
+Mark these words: market volatility can come from many directions.
+However, it should not be something that scares you.
+Indeed, there are many ways for investors to prepare for market volatility.

-Often, investors feel nervous and ask if they should just sell and sit on the sidelines as soon at volatility strikes the markets.
-It definitely isn’t pleasant to see your portfolio endure wild swings but selling and being on the sidelines may not be the best way to go when it comes to investing for the long-term.
+Investors may feel nervous and ask if they should just sell and sit on the sidelines as soon as volatility strikes.
+Of course, it is not pleasant to see your portfolio endure wild swings.
+However, selling your assets and waiting on the sidelines may not be the best way to go when it comes to long-term investing.

 Here’s some ways investors can better prepare for market volatility.